SvenMichaelKlose/tunix/src/bin/lisp/README.md

 Numbers from 1 to 255 are pointer-encoded and do not require garbage collection.

-Swap tail of call stack to secondary storage.
+Swap tail of call stack with secondary storage.

 Type array (256 objects maximum).